JoseFilipeFerreira/thonkbar/README.md

 ## Examples

+* Config file with:
+  * custom delimiter character and color
-* Config file that inserts a block on the right side that displays the time/date and runs every second and inserts a block on the left side that listens continuously to a script located at `~/.config/thonkbar/scripts/workspaces`
+  * block on the right side of the bar that displays time/date (updates every second)
+  * block on the left side that listens continuously to a script located at `~/.config/thonkbar/scripts/workspaces`

 ```ini
 [config]